 Cancer and its treatments can cause many unwanted symptoms and side effects, both physical and emotional.
-Palliative care can provide relief and improve quality of life at all stages of cancer diagnosis and treatment.
+Palliative care can provide relief for the person experiencing these issues and improve their quality of life at all stages of cancer diagnosis and treatment.

-More information on palliative care, including links to the 2007 American College of Chest Physicians (ACCP) Palliative Care in Lung Cancer Guidelines and the 2012 American Society of Clinical Oncology (ASCO) recommendation that all patients with metastatic non-small cell lung cancer be offered palliative care along with standard cancer therapy, can be found on the main Lung Cancer Alliance website here.
+In February 2012, the American Society of Clinical Oncology (ASCO) issued a provisional clinical opinion (PCO) recommending that all patients with metastatic non-small cell lung cancer be offered palliative care along with standard cancer therapy.
+To read more about the recommendation, click here.

 For resource links, please go to the Lung Cancer Online section, Palliative Care.